Local Voices matter

 Register and complete the survey today!
 All surveys are 100% confidential and no personal information is shared with Rio Tinto.

-Voconiq Local Voices is a unique community engagement program based on research conducted by Australia's national science agency, CSIRO.
-Glencore Australia has engaged us to provide communities neighbouring their Oaky Creek Coal operation with the opportunity to express their views and experiences.
+Voconiq Local Voices is a unique community engagement program developed using research conducted by Australia's national science agency, CSIRO.

 How we work with you